-Improve Your Networking Mindset
+Improve Your Networking Results

-It has long been said that success doesn’t lie in WHAT you know, but rather in WHO you know.
+(By Gil Gerretsen) It has long been said that success doesn’t lie in WHAT you know, but rather in WHO you know.
 The WHAT should already be a given fact if you expect to stay in business very long.

 Business is about developing relationships.
 It’s about knowing people who believe in you and your work.
 People who trust you will recommend you or open doors for you.